-I expect my students to be interested and motivated to learn and be successful in the course and in their future studies and health care field and life.
-Remember to read every day 30 minutes.
+I expect my students to be engaged: interested and motivated to learn in addition to participate in group lab related activities to be successful in the course and in the future studies related to the health care field and life.
+Remember to read every day 20 minutes.